- Attraction Seating

 OTHER DISNEY THEME

-The Land is an impressive pavilion that sprawls across six acres, houses three attractions, has a unique sit-down restaurant, a new fast food court and more.
+The Land is an impressive pavilion that sprawls across six acres, houses three attractions, has a unique sit-down restaurant, a character dinner, and an innovative quick service food court.

-Soarin' - Officially opened May 5, 2005!
-The attraction sends guests on a sweeping flyover above the wondrous Golden State for a birds-eye view of the rich landscape and topography.
-"Soarin' Over California" will be the newest addition to The Land pavilion at Epcot, complementing the popular pavilion's agriculture and ecology theme.
+Soarin' - The attraction sends guests on a sweeping flyover above the wondrous Golden State for a birds-eye view of the rich landscape and topography.
+"Soarin' Over California" complements the popular pavilion's agriculture and ecology theme.

 The unforgettable experience combines cinematic artistry and state-of-the-art motion base technology.
 Guests are literally lifted 40 feet inside a giant projection screen dome and completely surrounded with the beauty and wonder of the state of California as their elevated theater seats take them on a scenic tour over the Golden Gate Bridge, the Redwood forests, Napa Valley, Yosemite and more.
 The free-flight experience intensifies as guests feel the sweeping winds and smell fragrant orange blossoms and pine trees around them.